After-Shock/Cloudbox-wiki/FAQ.md

 The pages for these containers should now load.

+Note:
-Note: You will also need to edit the ports for (1) Jackett, NZBGet, and NZBHydra in Sonarr/Radarr settings, (2) NZBGet port in NZBHydra settings, (3) Radarr and Sonarr ports in Plex Requests settings, and (4) Radarr, Sonarr, and NZBGet in Organizr settings.
+You will also need to edit the ports for:

+1. Jackett, NZBGet, and NZBHydra in Sonarr/Radarr settings

+1. NZBGet port in NZBHydra settings
+1. Radarr and Sonarr ports in Plex Requests settings
+1. Radarr, Sonarr, and NZBGet in Organizr settings.